-REQ-4 Bidder must meet the requirements in Section D.4 (Scope of Work, Minimum Reporting Requirements).
+Bidder must meet the requirements in Section D.4 (Scope of Work, Minimum Reporting Requirements).
 Describe how your solution will meet these requirements?

 1. Staff capacity, ability and equipment to provide reports as required under Section D.4.

-Req # Re equirement 2.
+Req# Requirement 2.
 Application of your standard privacy procedures.

+Reporting (1) (Crosswalk to V.D.4: Minimum Reporting Requirements)

+Monthly Reporting (V.D.4.a)

-Response: Reporting Reporting (1) (Crosswalk to V.D.4: Minimum Reporting Requirements) Monthly Rep porting (V.D.4.a) by the 10th o We will provide monthly reporting on deliverable progress via progress reports that shall be submitted by the 10th calendar day of the month.
+We will provide monthly reporting on deliverable progress via progress reports that shall be submitted by the 10th calendar day of the month.
 Our reports will summarize progress to date and any challenges and/or barriers to conducting data analysis and forensic investigations.

-Completion of Reports and Case Deliverables (V.D.4.b-c) providing the plete three to five audits per month based on the complexity of the referred cases, a audit findings to DHHS within 30 calendar days of completion.
-These reports will include mmaries, findings, and recommendations for DHHS based on the results of our analysis.
-Quarterly Fis scal Reports and Supplemental Narrative (V.D.4.d) ide quarterly fiscal reports and supplemental narrative to DHHS APS electronically by ne 30, September 30, and December 31.
-Our reports will consist of the following: All co ases assigned that indicates the current status of each investigation. (conj finding of fraud, including theft (cash, inventory, and fraudulent payments), corruption flict of interest, bribery, and extortion), or financial statement fraud (misstatements of the ncials of the APS client); and other illegal financial activities.
-All a ctive investigations involving collaboration with law enforcement.
-All co ourt cases with evidence prepared and/or testimony provided. plete copies of all reports, working papers or other documents as required by the contract ding related background supporting materials. documents r format to be provide, in electronic format, complete copies of all reports, working papers, or other equired by the contract, and related background supporting materials.
-The electronic used shall be as specified by DHHS APS, but shall be a standard format such as Word, be PDF.
+Completion of Reports and Case Deliverables (V.D.4.b-c)

+We will complete three to five audits per month based on the complexity of the referred cases, providing the audit findings to DHHS within 30 calendar days of completion.
+These reports will include executive summaries, findings, and recommendations for DHHS based on the results of our analysis.

+Quarterly Fiscal Reports and Supplemental Narrative (V.D.4.d)

+We will provide quarterly fiscal reports and supplemental narrative to DHHS APS electronically by March 31, June 30, September 30, and December 31.
+Our reports will consist of the following:

+- All cases assigned that indicates the current status of each investigation. - Any finding of fraud, including theft (cash, inventory, and fraudulent payments), corruption (conflict of interest, bribery, and extortion), or financial statement fraud (misstatements of the financials of the APS client); and other illegal financial activities. - All active investigations involving collaboration with law enforcement. - All court cases with evidence prepared and/or testimony provided. - Complete copies of all reports, working papers or other documents as required by the contract including related background supporting materials.

+We agree to provide, in electronic format, complete copies of all reports, working papers, or other documents required by the contract, and related background supporting materials.
+The electronic format to be used shall be as specified by DHHS APS, but shall be a standard format such as Word, Excel, or Adobe PDF.
 We will protect all carrier data and documents using standard privacy procedures.

-We will prote modification f Data and Transmission of Reports (V.D.4.e-f) ect all carrier data and documents using standard privacy procedures.
-All requests for s in reporting, formatting, or transmittal of information shall be responded to by the vithin three business days from receipt of such request.
+Protection of Data and Transmission of Reports (V.D.4.e-f)

+We will protect all carrier data and documents using standard privacy procedures.
+All requests for modifications in reporting, formatting, or transmittal of information shall be responded to by the Contractor within three business days from receipt of such request.